Large dimensional analysis of general margin based classification methods: Numerical analysis

+To further compare the performances of different methods, Figure \ref{figure4} plots the precision as a function of the parameters $\mu$ and $\alpha$ for optimal regularization, i.e. $\lambda$ is tuned to obtain the maximum precision.
+We consider five different methods which are SVM, PLR, DWD (q=1), DWD (q=2), and LUM (a=1,c=2).
+In Figure \ref{figure4}, the left panel plots the precision as a function of $\alpha$ with fixed $\mu$ and the right panel plots the precision as a function of $\mu$ with fixed $\alpha$.
+As it turns out, SVM performs worse than all the other four methods, but the discrepancy at optimal $\lambda$ is smaller than at small $\lambda$ as shown in Figure \ref{figure2}.
+The performance of all the other four methods are quite similar once $\lambda$ is optimally tuned.

 We have performed numeric analysis under many other settings and the conclusions are quite similar.
-Overall, our analytical calculations agree well with the numerical simulations for moderate system sizes, and Proposition \ref{prop3} provides reliable estimates for average precision.
-Our main observations from numeric analyses are \begin{itemize} \item All methods achieve the same performances for large enough $\lambda$. \item For situations where the spiked vectors are the same in direction with $\bmu$, the optimal solutions of all methods are the same which are also equivalent to the limiting results as $\lambda\rightarrow\infty$. \item For situations where the spiked vectors are different in direction from $\bmu$, DWD and PLR are better than SVM especially when sample size is smaller than dimension, e.g. HDLSS case as shown in \cite{Marron2007}.
-This finding provides theoretical confirmations to the empirical results that have been observed in many previous simulation and real data studies. \end{itemize} Note that the analytical demonstrations about the superior performance of DWD over SVM are consistent with many previous empirical findings.
-However, this does not mean that DWD is better than SVM in all situations because our results are derived based on the spiked population assumption which may not always hold in practice.
+Overall, our analytical calculations agree well with the numerical simulations for moderate system sizes, and Claim \ref{prop2} provides reliable estimates for average precision.
+Our main observations from numeric analyses are \begin{itemize} \item All methods achieve the same performances for large enough $\lambda$. \item For situations where the spiked vectors are the same in direction with $\bmu$, the optimal solutions of all methods are the same which are also equivalent to the limiting results as $\lambda\rightarrow\infty$. \item For situations where the spiked vectors are different in direction from $\bmu$, DWD and PLR are better than SVM especially when the regularization parameter $\lambda$ is small.
+This finding provides theoretical confirmations to the empirical results that have been observed in many previous simulation and real data studies. \item The previous empirical observation that DWD is better than SVM only holds at small $\lambda$.
+After carefully tuning for $\lambda$, the performance of all methods is quite similar.
+DWD, PLR, and LUM are slightly better than SVM at large $\alpha$. \item The so-called double descent behaviors exist for all non-regularized margin-based classification methods with a peak at the separability threshold. \end{itemize} Note that the analytical demonstrations about the superior performance of DWD over SVM at small $\lambda$ are consistent with many previous empirical findings.
+However, this does not mean that DWD is better than SVM at small $\lambda$ in all situations because our numerical results are derived based on the spiked population assumption which may not always hold in practice.